top of page

 Parents left with their completed Your Reactive Attachment Disorder Parenting Roadmap workbooks customized to move their families forward.
 They did so through the guidance of RAD Advocates and other professionals who truly understand the complexities of the disorder and the mental health and social services systems.

 "We know most clinicians don't truly understand reactive attachment disorder.
-We know that many people judge rather than help you.
-We know social services and insurance companies work against you," said RAD Advocates President and Founder Amy VanTine.
+We know that many people judge rather than help parents.
+We know social services and insurance companies work against them," says RAD Advocates CEO and Founder Amy VanTine.
 "We know.
 We're trying to bridge that gap.
-We have to help them to help us."
+We have to help the professionals to help us as parents."

 Along with their workbooks, parents left with the wisdom that the presenters learned the hard way themselves.

-If you're a parent who couldn't attend NavRAD22, here are some of the highlights you can glean from the experience (thank you to Keri Williams, NavRAD22 presenter and author, for contributing):
+If you're a parent who hasn't been able to attend the biennial NavRAD event, here are some of the highlights you can glean from the experience (thank you to Keri Williams, NavRAD presenter and author, for contributing):

-• There is a high likelihood that kids with RAD have an inherited mental health disorder.
-Neurotypical parents or those appropriately treated for mental health disorders do not create abusive circumstances for their children.
-Given their genetics, your child likely struggles with both a mental illness and reactive attachment disorder.
+• Some children with developmental trauma have an inherited mental health disorder.
+Given their genetics, your child may struggle with both a mental illness and developmental trauma/reactive attachment disorder.
 They must both be appropriately diagnosed and treated, which is rare in our mental health system.

-• Bipolar is the most likely inherited disorder children with RAD have.
+• Bipolar is a common inherited disorder that children with reactive attachment disorder/developmental trauma have.
 They also may have an antisocial personality disorder, borderline personality disorder, or paranoid schizophrenia (very rare).

-• The medications most children with RAD receive, including antidepressants and stimulants, have adverse effects.
-Kids with childhood bipolar often get misdiagnosed with PTSD and over-diagnosed with ADHD (even if they do have ADHD, it is far from the root issue and should be treated last rather than first).
+• The medications most children with developmental trauma receive, including antidepressants and stimulants, can have adverse effects.
+Kids with childhood bipolar often get misdiagnosed with post-traumatic stress disorder and over-diagnosed with attention deficit hyperactivity disorder (even if they do have ADHD, it is far from the root issue and should be treated last rather than first).
 Both of these misdiagnoses lead to medication mismanagement.

 • Some families are damaged beyond the point of recovery.
 This is merely a fact.
 It does not mean that the parents have failed.

-• Clinicians are ill-prepared for how to work with RAD families through their education.
+• Clinicians are ill-prepared for how to work with families through their education.
 RAD is not adequately covered in graduate school programs.
-Carries knows this from personal experience (along with Forrest Lien, LCSW, and many others at the conference).
-To find a clinician who truly understands RAD, you'll need to look for someone who has personal or professional experience outside of their graduate programs.
+Carries knows this from personal experience (along with Forrest Lien, LCSW, and many others at the event).
+To find a clinician who truly understands developmental trauma/reactive attachment disorder, you'll need to look for someone who has personal or professional experience outside of their graduate programs.

-Presenters Monica Badgley and Carrie O'Toole interviewed a panel of young adults who grew up with a sibling with RAD about their experiences then and now.
+Presenter Monica Badgley interviewed a panel of young adults who grew up with a sibling with developmental trauma/reactive attachment disorder about their experiences then and now.
 Together, they shared the following:

 • It’s not a failure when you need more help.
 Allowing the child to continue to fail at home is not a way forward.
 There is no treading water with RAD.
 The entire family is being damaged.

 • Looks for signs that your child may need placement and move forward.
-These signals include when RAD is impacting their entire home and when your child does not participate in receiving help.
+These signals include when reactive attachment disorder is impacting their entire home and when your child does not participate in receiving help.

-• "Good parenting" does not matter with RAD.
+• "Good parenting" does not matter with reactive attachment disorder.
 You cannot watch them 24 hours a day, you cannot force them to change, and you cannot put the rest of the family at risk.

-Tracey interviewed Andurina, a young woman who was diagnosed with RAD as a child but is now thriving as a young adult.
+Tracey interviewed Andurina, a young woman who was diagnosed with reactive attachment disorder as a child but is now thriving as a young adult, and her mother.
 Audurina shared the following:

-• Healing from RAD is a personal decision.
+• Healing from reactive attachment disorder is a personal decision.
 Audurina says, “For me, it was a choice.
 I had to get to a point where I wanted a happy, better life.”

 • Neurofeedback was helpful in processing emotions.
 However, because it got Andurina working through her emotions, it caused her behavior to escalate.
 She didn’t feel comfortable with feelings or being vulnerable.

-• An effective attachment therapist does not get swayed by RAD.
-Andurina had a good therapist who held her accountable and was not manipulated by RAD.
+• An effective attachment therapist does not get swayed by reactive attachment disorder.
+Andurina had a good therapist who held her accountable and was not manipulated by reactive attachment disorder.

 It’s not a failure when you need more help.
 Allowing the child to continue to fail at home is not a way forward.
-There is no treading water with RAD.
+There is no treading water with reactive attachment disorder.
 The entire family is being damaged.

 • We have to create something from nothing for our RAD families.
 “We’re fighting for something that doesn’t exist.
 We’re working within a system that is broken," says Amy.
 "We must be creative and resourceful and navigate what we do have."
 If help and advocacy were plentiful for RAD parents, there'd be no need for RAD Advocates.
 The hope is that one day, there is no need for the nonprofit organization.
 We are not there though, not yet.

-to realize that it's not a conference after all.
-It is not a typical event because RAD is not your typical issue.
+Navigating RAD is not your typical event.
+Because RAD is not your typical issue.
 RAD families need and deserve something different.
 NavRAD is a guided plan-building experience for parents navigating reactive attachment disorder.

 As Amy says, we're banning together to create solutions that are not easy or evident.
 But, together, we can pool our resources, creativity, and community.
 It is a monumental task, but for a monumental need.
 Everyone benefits when RAD parents get the support they need and deserve.